avery-laird/averylaird.com/_posts/2017-09-22-the-text-editor.markdown

 categories: programming
 ---

 Lately I've been playing around with the idea of creating a text editor.
-Here's a very quick and basic overview of what I think it should contain.
-The text editor has extensions, managers, projects, and a core API.
+Here's a very quick and basic overview of what I think it should contain. wqThe text editor has extensions, managers, projects, and a core API.

 ## The Editor has Extensions